Immigration: Packing a Traveler's Trunk | Wisconsin Historical Society

 Background

-Whether migratory American Indians, nineteenth-century Yankees and Canadians, early twentieth-century Eastern Europeans, or most recently Asians, immigrants (or migrants) have come to the Chippewa Valley.
+Whether migratory Native peoples, nineteenth-century Yankees and Canadians, early twentieth-century Eastern Europeans, or more recently Hispanics and Asians, immigrants (or migrants) have come to the Chippewa Valley.
 Many immigrants gave up everything from their original homes to come to this country.
 In the 19th century, passengers brought very little with them because the shipping lines charged them for every parcel brought on board.
 Emmigration Guidebooks offered suggestions for necessities, and immigrants used them to determine which items to bring.
 Immigrants often bought or made trunks in which to pack their belongings.
 When Hmong refugees came to the United States in the 1970s, they left their homeland with only those things they could carry in the homemade baskets and baby carriers they wore on their backs.

 Procedures